 Just one serving of wheat berries (1/4 cup dry) contains over 160 calories and less than one gram of fat.
 In addition, wheat berries provide over 34 grams of carbohydrates, 174 mg of potassium, 6.4 grams of dietary fiber and 6.4 grams of protein.
 As well as potassium and dietary fiber, wheat berries are also an excellent source of iron, providing 9% of the total recommended daily intake.

-What berries can also be a renewable food source since the kernels can be planted to produced more wheat.
+What berries can also be a renewable food source since the kernels can be planted to produce more wheat.

 Unless you choose to eat them whole, you will need a grain mill to produce flour.
 Although you can get an inexpensive grain mill for around $70, I DO NOT recommend it.
 These mills where not designed to be used everyday.
 Eventually it will break and then you are up the crick.
 The only mill that I would recommend is the Country Living Grain Mill, unfortunately you are looking at spending anywhere between $400-$600 depending on the accessories you choose.